Board Approves Strategic Plan

 “Tech’s history is one of responding to the needs of our society.
 We originally produced mining engineers to build and sustain the state’s copper industry.
 Later, Tech evolved into a full-scale technological university in response to national demand for scientific advancement and quality engineering.
 Now, we are expanding our vision because our global quality of life is driven increasingly by the marriage of innovation and business savvy.”

-Mike Henricksen, chair of the Board of Control, conveyed the board’s support.
+Mike Henricksen, chair of the Board of Trustees, conveyed the board’s support.
 “We are delighted to approve this plan,” he said.
 “It points us in a direction that matches our hopes and dreams for Tech.
 This is already a fine university, but we believe the best is ahead of us.”

 Next, Tech’s academic and administrative units will prepare plans that support the strategic plan goals, with measurable objectives for the new fiscal year, which begins July 1.